Loading...

 Common measurement equivalents in grams

-No, canned butter beans are pre-cooked during the canning process and are safe to eat straight from the tin.
-You only need to heat them if you prefer them warm or are incorporating them into a hot dish like a soup or stew.
+No, canned butter beans are already pre-cooked during the canning process.
+You only need to heat them through if desired.

 Explore more ingredients in the legume category with complete nutrition information.